Environmental policy of China: Water resources

 China is facing water resources problems such as pollution, shortages, and inefficiencies.

 The government began to address water resources problems in the 1970s, establishing water pollution control and environmental protection agencies.
 In the 1990s, the central government established the National Environmental Quality Monitoring Network-Surface Water Monitoring System in various rivers and lakes to report water pollution data directly to the central government.

 The Chinese government implemented two policies to alleviate the water shortage issues; supporting the South-North Water Diversion Project and improving water use efficiency.
 The government has provided funding for the South-North Water Diversion Project, which aims to bring 44.8 billion cubic meters of water to Beijing and other northern parts of China.
 The project will cause disruption to local inhabitants forcing the migration of nearly one million people.
 The total cost of this project is estimated at $62 billion.
 In 2010, the CCP and the State Council set policies to change ways of using water and improve water use efficiency.
 The central government had invested 1.8 trillion yuan to enable efficient water use by upgrading both agriculture irrigation systems and clean water systems in rural areas.

 Besides the water shortage, the water quality is also an issue which has influenced public health and led to political disputes.
 Only less than half of all water resources meets the safe drinking water standards in China.
 Besides political oppositions between regions, the current government structure is also a barrier for water pollution control.

 The Ministry of Ecology and Environment of China is a relatively young ministry.
 It is assigned relatively less power and fewer employees than other existing ministries, which results in its heavy dependence on local environmental protection bureaus (EPB).
-The problem is that local EPBs do not only get controlled by higher EPB but also by local governments whose performance is assessed mainly by economic development.
-Therefore, the local governments have loose policies on companies that producing water pollution.
+The problem is that local EPBs do not only get controlled by higher EPBs but also by local governments whose performance is assessed mainly by economic development.
+Therefore, the local governments have loose policies on companies that produce water pollution.
 Additionally, the financial support of EPBs comes from pollution fines instead of the Ministry of Ecology and Environment, which makes it difficult for the ministry to manage local EPBs.